10 weeks+ 2 days pregnant

 On the day we lost Nieve, we had half of our home packed up in boxes, the other half was in a disorganised chaos.
 I thank god for my friends at that time- they rallied round and helped us organise everything, even a round of sausage sandwiches for the morning of the move.

 The move itself felt very symbolic- it was very much the end of one chapter of our lives and the start of another.
 There was a moment when I looked at the huge pile of boxes and furniture stacked from floor to ceiling in our new home and I just sobbed.
 Bits of furniture had broken or scratched in transit and there was just so much to do.
 It was like our whole life had been tipped upside down and dumped in this new place for us to begin to rebuild.
-It was a mirror of my life, broken apart and thrown upside down with no choice but to begin dredging through the rubble.We rebuilt slowly, bit by bit and it echoed the life that we were also rebuilding, piece by piece.
+It was a mirror of my life, broken apart and thrown upside down with no choice but to begin dredging through the rubble.We rebuilt slowly, bit by bit and it echoed the life that we were trying to rebuild, piece by piece.

 In hindsight we weren’t happy in our old flat.
 The neighbours consistently kept us awake with karaoke parties; Lady Gaga on repeat until 4 and 5am- not the ideal environment for a new family.
 Plus the landlord’s gardener/house manager was around so much it felt suffocating.
 But leaving that flat felt like we were leaving Nieve behind.
 That was the home that we’d imagined for her, the home she was conceived in, the home I’d been pregnant in and marvelled at my swelling abdomen week by week.
 It was the home where I had experienced the beauty of pregnancy, the kicks and movements, the hopes, the dreams and the plans, before they were all taken away.
 On the day we left I walked from room to room, breathing in the old memories of my time with Nieve, imagining how life could’ve been so different.
 Imagining a parallel universe in which she was born and we all had lived happily ever after.